 The tall tales and history associated with the jackalope put the frightening critter right up there with some of the most legendary cryptids.

 With long antelope-esque horns protruding from a small rabbit head, the animal resembles a small deer.
-As it’s sometimes called the “warrior rabbit,” the hybrid creature can be vicious and is unafraid to use its antlers to fight.
+As it’s sometimes called the “warrior rabbit,” the hybrid creature can be vicious and is unafraid to use its antlers in a fight.

-Though stories mentioning horned creatures and animal hybrids exist in cultures and texts worldwide, in the U.S., the jackalope was “invented” by a creative hunter in Wyoming – paving the way for tourist attractions and cementing its place a classic Americana relic.
+Though stories mentioning horned creatures and animal hybrids exist in cultures and texts worldwide, in the United States, the jackalope was “invented” by a creative hunter in Wyoming – paving the way for tourist attractions and cementing its place in classic Americana relic.